frostedechoes/canneddragons/2022/Found Guilty and Sentenced to Use a Dell.md

 ---
-Title: Found Guilt and Sentenced to Use a Dell Monitor
+Title: Found Guilty and Sentenced to Use a Dell Monitor
 Date: 2022-09-14 19:00
 Tags: tech
 Draft: no